StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 ## Overview

 The StackState Splunk integration collects topology from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 Splunk topology check configuration.
-This means that, in order to receive Splunk topology data in StackState, you will need to add configuration to both Splunk and the StackState Agent V1.
+In order to receive Splunk topology data in StackState, you will therefore need to add configuration to both Splunk and the StackState Agent V1.

 * [In Splunk](#splunk-saved-search), there should be at least one saved search that generates the topology data you want to retrieve.
-* [In StackState Agent V1](#agent-check), a Splunk topology check should be configured to connect to your Splunk instance and execute relevant Splunk saved searches.
+* [In StackState Agent V1](#agent-check), a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

 The Splunk topology check on StackState Agent V1 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.